Bira/octopus-carnival/_drafts/dfrpg-ads-disads-skills.md

 When someone attacks in combat, they make a success roll against the relevant weapon skill (plus modifiers).
 If they succeed, they threaten a hit, and the target must do something to avoid that.
-A target who is completely unaware of the attack or otherwise helpless automatically gets hit and takes damage.
+A target who is completely unaware of the attack or otherwise helpless has no choice but to get hit and take damage.
 Everyone else gets the chance to make an active defense roll.

 There are three possible defenses: you can **Parry** with your melee weapon or hands, you can **Block** with a shield, or you can **Dodge**.
 Parries are based on your own weapon skill, and can handle most melee attacks.
-Blocks can stop ranged attacks as well, but require a shield.
+Blocks are based on the Shield skill and can stop ranged attacks as well, but obviously require a shield.
 Dodging is good against everything and can be done multiple times in a turn without penalty, but it's going to have a smaller score than the others because it's based on your Basic Speed and penalized by your encumbrance.

 Succeeding at your defense roll means you completely avoid the attack!
 This is not a contest - simple success is enough to protect you.
-This means anyone with defenses of 11 or higher due to high skill of specialized advantages is very annoying to fight.
+This means anyone with defenses of 11 or higher due to high skill or specialized advantages is very annoying to fight.
 There are also several strategies attackers can adopt to try to reduce or nullify an opponent's defense score, but we'll get to them when we get to them.